 JM’s EDS analysis of surface corrosion layers on carbon steel showed that different chemical compositions form depending on the type of insulation that was in contact with the metal surface.
 Insulation materials with corrosion inhibiting chemistries, like Thermo-1200 and Sproule WR-1200, were shown to decrease the proliferation of corrosion on metal surfaces by depositing a protective layer of sodium silicate onto the metal surface.
 This layer was present when testing the Sproule WR-1200 (hydrophobic perlite with the XOX Corrosion Inhibitor) sample and the Thermo-1200 (water-resistant calcium silicate with the XOX Corrosion Inhibitor) sample.

 The elements present in this study were predominantly metal oxides, including silica oxide, iron oxide, and calcium oxide, as well as sodium, magnesium, and chlorine.
 The close inspection of the metal coupons revealed that components leaching from different insulation chemistries interact with pipe surfaces in different ways, some propagating corrosion and others inhibiting it.
 By analysing the CUI surface layer (or absence of a CUI layer), engineers can understand how the insulation chemistry can influence the potential for long-term corrosion of the system as a whole.
-Johns Manville will discuss this research in greater detail in its live Insulation Intel® webinar, Mitigating CUI: A Two-Pronged Approach on 25 February 2020 at 2pm ET (Register Now), and during its presentation at the upcoming NACE Corrosion 2020 Conference and Expo on 15 – 19 March.
-Part two of this article will discuss the results from the corrosion inhibitor longevity testing after repeated wet-dry cycles.
+Johns Manville presented this research in greater detail in an Insulation Intel® webinar, Mitigating CUI: A Two-Pronged Approach on 25 February 2020 (Click here to watch).

 Written by Marybeth Jones, Johns Manville.